-This site provides information about the course, and materials and references useful to prepare it.
+This website provides information about the course, as well as materials and references useful to prepare it.

 DESCRIPTION: This course studies market equilibrium and market failure, and provides an introduction to methods for dealing with individuals' incentives in the design of contracts and social institutions.

 Michelangelo Rossi (firstname.lastname@example.org).

 Recitation Sessions: Feb.
 22 (19:30-21), March 8 (17:45-19:15) and 22 (17:45-19:15), April 19 (17:45-19:15), and May 3 (19:30-21) and 24 (19:30-21).